LOADING ...

 ask me if I've rehabilitated myself, I mean, I mean, I that just, I'm

-you want to know if I'm moral enough join the army, burn women,
+'cause you to know if I'm moral enough join the army, burn women,

 kids, and villages after bein' a litterbug."
 He looked at me and

-said, "Kid, we don't like your kind, and we're gonna send you
+said, "Kid, we don't your kind, and we're gonna send you fingerprints

 off to Washington."

-And friends, somewhere in enshrined in some little folder, is a
+And friends, in Washington enshrined in some little folder, is a

 study in black and white of my fingerprints.
-And the reason I'm
+And the only I'm

 singing you this now is cause you may know somebody in a similar